 There was another female patient on our unit who had suffered a stroke, which left her unable to communicate verbally other than to chirp.
 As humans often do, a natural bond was formed between Karl and this patient and he became her companion on the floor, taking her for her daily walks around the unit, her arm entwined in his, chirping away to each other.
 Of course, Karl was realistic about this relationship and I once heard him say to her that she ‘could not follow him where he is from as it was no place for a lady but that while she was here, he would watch out for her.’

 That patient inevitably left the unit, with Karl still left behind, his application having been turned down by many facilities.
 There remained one home though that hadn’t completely rejected his application.
 The team felt that a visit to the home would make his application more favourable.
 Of course, Karl was reluctant to go.
-The team spent a great deal of time going through our donation pile looking for the right suit, shirt and tie for this occasion.
+The team spent a great deal of time going through our clothing donation pile.
+They were somehow able to find a lovely black suit, a white shirt and a red tie for this occasion.
 Once found, this was presented to Karl.
 Not one to miss an opportunity to dress up, Karl donned his new attire, looking every part the gentleman.
 Karl made a very favourable impressive that day.
 He had found himself a new home.

 The time was soon approaching for Karl to leave St. Mike’s.
 Before this date though, there was his birthday to celebrate.
 The team got together and bought a cake.
 Music, balloons and streamers were also arranged.
 And on this day, the team presented Karl with a gift that they had all contributed to, a gold watch.
-Karl wore his suit and had prepared a speech for this occasion.
+Karl wore his suit and with a tear in his eye, he read a speech that he had prepared for this occasion.
 It reads as follows:

 “St. Michael’s is a gracious place.
 A place where people understand the past and the present, which is now also the future… The hospital put my health back on track.
 They treated me with kindness and respect.
 I’m 86 years of age now and this is my blessing to St. Michael’s for the respect they have given me, the trust in me to stop drinking, a place to sleep and eat.
 I thank everyone for everything.
 The food was good, the nurses delicious!”

-It has been 3 years since Karl was with us.
-A picture of him still hangs in the charge nurses’ office and serves as a reminder to all of us that if you pay close enough attention, there is always a Karl to be found on our medical wards.
+It has been over 2 years since Karl was with us.
+A picture of him still hangs in the charge nurses’ office and serves as a reminder to all of us that if you pay close enough attention, there is always a Karl to be found on our wards.